awsdocs/aws-control-tower-guide/doc_source/limits.md

 This section describes known limitations and unsupported use cases in AWS Control Tower\.
 + Nested OUs are not displayed in the AWS Control Tower console\.
 + Creation of nested OUs from the AWS Control Tower console is not supported\.
-+ Email addresses of shared accounts in the Core OU can be changed, but you must update your landing zone to see these changes in the AWS Control Tower console\.
++ Email addresses of shared accounts in the Security OU can be changed, but you must update your landing zone to see these changes in the AWS Control Tower console\.
 + A limit of 5 SCPs per OU applies to OUs in your AWS Control Tower landing zone\.
 + Existing OUs with over 300 accounts cannot be registered or re\-registered in AWS Control Tower\.

+For information about how to increase certain AWS Control Tower service quotas with an automated request method, view this video: [Automate Service Limit Increases](https://www.youtube.com/watch?v=3WUShZ4lZGE)\.
+When provisioning new accounts in this environment, you can use lifecycle events to trigger automated requests for service limit increases in specified AWS Regions\.
+The video also shows how to automate enrollment of new accounts into Enterprise support for your organization\.

 ## Quotas for Integrated Services<a name="integrated-services-limits"></a>